frankhjung/article-git-pipelines/README.md

 with 1GB storage.

 That you have to externally / manually configure repository settings has some benefits.
-The consequence though, is that there are settings that are not recorded by your project.
+The consequence though, is that there are then settings that are not recorded by your project.

 A feature of being able to customise the Docker image used at the step level is